thatslifescience/github_dev/_posts/2021-01-04-Built-Different-edauster.md

 <center><a data-flickr-embed="true" href="https://www.flickr.com/photos/139839751@N06/50800029368/in/dateposted-public/" title="https://commons.wikimedia.org/wiki/File:Norepinephrine_Part_1.png"><img src="https://live.staticflickr.com/65535/50800029368_63301c10a5_c.jpg" width="771" height="600" alt="https://commons.wikimedia.org/wiki/File:Norepinephrine_Part_1.png"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script></center>

-**Figure 2. **The locus coeruleus sends a chemical called noradrenaline (or norepinephrine) throughout the entire brain.
+**Figure 2.** The locus coeruleus sends a chemical called noradrenaline (or norepinephrine) throughout the entire brain.
 Source: [Bruce Blaus, Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Norepinephrine_Part_1.png)

 It's important to note that the researchers investigated 257 different parts of the brain and found 11 that had sex differences in relation to locus coeruleus communication [1].
 So overall, females and males are more similar than different.

 Of the different areas, the parts of the brain most involved in memory and depression communicate more with the locus coeruleus in males than in females, while the part of the brain involved in motor control communicates more with the locus coeruleus in females than in males [1].
 These are just three examples that align the findings of this study with observed pathological sex differences.
-That is to say, the memory and depression regions of the brain don't communicate as much in female brains and females are more frequently diagnosed with Alzheimer’s and depression than males.
-Similarly, the motor region of the brain doesn’t communicate as much in male brains and males are more frequently diagnosed with Parkinson’s.
-These studies evaluated the **underlying brain setup **that leaves populations particularly vulnerable to disorders down the line.
+That is to say, the memory and depression regions of the brain don't communicate as much in female brains and females are more frequently diagnosed with Alzheimer's and depression than males.
+Similarly, the motor region of the brain doesn't communicate as much in male brains and males are more frequently diagnosed with Parkinson's.
+These studies evaluated the **underlying brain setup** that leaves populations particularly vulnerable to disorders down the line.

 Currently, there are no effective treatments for most of these disorders.
 This research provides incredible insights into next steps toward treatment development, with results that offer hope for future scientists to develop interventions that target those parts of the brain.
-Ultimately, with research like this study on sex differences in the brain, we should be better equipped to treat sexually differentiated disorders like Alzheimer's and Parkinson’s.
+Ultimately, with research like this study on sex differences in the brain, we should be better equipped to treat sexually differentiated disorders like Alzheimer's and Parkinson's.

 References: